FOSS4G-2024-Belem/webpage/content/faq.md

 {{</ faq >}}

 {{< faq "Can I purchase additional products?" >}}
-Yes, the idea is that in addition to obtaining these items with the ticket, you can buy some additional products, and the money raised will go to the TGP.
+Yes, the idea is that in addition to obtaining these items with the ticket, you can buy some additional products, and the money raised will go to the TGP. <ul style="margin-top: 6px; margin-bottom: 0"><li>[RedBubble](https://www.redbubble.com/people/FOSS4G2024/)</li><li>[CafePress](https://www.cafepress.com/shop/FOSS4G2024)<ul>
 {{</ faq >}}

 {{< faq "Unexpected cancellation of the event or inability to carry it out" >}}
 In the unlikely event that FOSS4G 2024 cannot be held in whole or in part due to any event beyond the control of the Organizers or force majeure (such as riots, fires, explosions, accidents, floods, earthquakes, sabotage, strikes, pandemic, acts of any government, etc.) the Conference Organizers are not responsible for any damage, cost or loss incurred such as registration fee or any other direct or indirect loss or consequential damage.
 {{</ faq >}}

+#### Accommodation Questions
 <!-- ACCOMMODATION QUESTIONS -->

 {{< faq "Are food and lodging included in professional and corporate registration fees?" >}}
 Accommodation must be booked and paid for separately, but food is included in the registration fee.
-To see more information about where you can find accommodation, check out the "Accommodation" page
+To see more information about where you can find accommodation, check out the **"Accommodation"** page
 {{</ faq >}}

 {{< faq "I have someone accompanying me, do they need to register as well?" >}}